Donor Profile

 What are the details of Spain's ODA budget?

-In Spain, all ministries account for ODA budgetary envelopes.
+In Spain, ODA management is relatively fragmented, as all ministries account for their own development-related budget.
 MAEC used to be Spain’s primary ODA provider, but its share has decreased due to budget cuts.
-MINHAFP now manages the largest share of Spain’s ODA budget (30% in 2023), as it channels the country’s mandatory contributions to the EU.
+MINHAFP now manages the largest share of Spain’s ODA budget, 29.6% in 2023, as it channels the country’s mandatory contributions to the EU.
+Other significant ministries include the Ministry of Inclusion, Social Security and Migrations and the Ministry of Economic Affairs and Digitalization.
+Spanish regions, municipalities, and universities also disburse a small amount of Spain’s development spending.

 How does Spain determine its ODA budget?